borguss2014/SVG-Editor/README.md

 SVG Edit is Copyright (c) Narendra Sisodiya narendra.sisodiya@gmail.com Pavol Rusnak rusnakp@gmail.com Jeff Schiller codedread@gmail.com Vidar Hokstad vidar.hokstad@gmail.com Alexis Deveria adeveria@gmail.com

 For more details check the LICENSE and AUTHORS files .
-A copy of these files should be provided with the application
+A copy of these files should be provided with the application.